 - Hugh Jackman

 - Samuel L. Jackson is synonymous with awesomeness.
-Except in Coming to America and Jungle Fever''.
+Except in Jungle Fever.

 - Boris Karloff and/or Bela Lugosi.

 - The Rock, though "Dwayne Johnson" is not as lucky.